The Famous 1938 Carnegie Hall Jazz Concert

 The Famous 1938 Carnegie Hall Jazz Concert by Benny Goodman, Columbia Records catalogue item SL-160, is a two-disc LP of swing and jazz music recorded at Carnegie Hall in New York City on January 16, 1938.
-First issued in 1950, the landmark recording captured the premiere performance given by a big band in the famed concert venue.
+First issued in 1950, the recording captured the premiere performance given by a big band in the famed concert venue.
 The event has been described as "the single most important jazz or popular music concert in history: jazz's 'coming out' party to the world of 'respectable' music."

 The title, mastered from preserved acetates, was among jazz's first double albums, first live recordings, and first to sell over a million copies.
 One of the earliest records of Benny Goodman music issued on the new long-playing format, the concert recording was also sold in a set of nine 45 rpm records in 1950 by Columbia.
 The subsequent discovery of the aluminum studio masters made from the original recording resulted in several high-quality CD reissues beginning in 1998.

-Background
+The concert itself

-In late 1937, Goodman's publicist, Wynn Nathanson, suggested that Goodman and his band should play Carnegie Hall in New York City.
-If such a concert were to take place, then Goodman would be the first jazz bandleader to perform at Carnegie Hall.
-"Benny Goodman was initially hesitant about the concert, fearing for the worst; however, when his film Hollywood Hotel opened to rave reviews and giant lines, he threw himself into the work.
-He gave up several dates and insisted on holding rehearsals inside Carnegie Hall to familiarize the band with the lively acoustics."
+In late 1937, Benny Goodman's publicist, Wynn Nathanson, suggested that Goodman and his band should play at the Carnegie Hall in New York City.
+If such a concert were to take place, then Goodman would be the first jazz bandleader to perform there.
+"Benny Goodman was initially hesitant about the concert, fearing for the worst; however, when his film Hollywood Hotel opened to critical and commercial success, he threw himself into the work.
+He cancelled several dates and insisted on holding rehearsals inside Carnegie Hall to familiarize the band with the lively acoustics."